love-vector/yda/CONTRIBUTING.md

     ```

 4. **Open a Pull Request:**
-   - Once your changes are ready, open a Pull Request against the main branch of the repository.
+   - Once your changes are ready, open a Pull Request in the main repository targeting the main branch.
    - In the PR description, briefly explain the purpose of the changes, what has been modified, and how it has been documented.

 5. **Review:** Your Pull Request will be reviewed by a team member.
 We aim to provide feedback and conduct reviews promptly.
 Once the review is successful, your changes will be merged into the main project.